raltech/EC463_SW28/README.md

 ```
 in your terminal to run our app.
 With the default setting, you should be able to access the web app by going to http://127.0.0.1:8040 in your browser.

+## Testing Application
+- [x] Support Google SSO
+- [x] Receive and display temperature and humidity from a sensor
+- [x] Plot historical sensor data
+- [x] Users have access and can see the weather information for the their location
+- [x] Multiple people can access the app
+- [x] Multiple sources of temperature and humidity
+  - Users can easily add/delete sensors within app
+- [x] Multiple temperature or humidity sources can be associated with a user
+  - Every sensors are associated with unique user id obtained from their Google account.

 ## Acknowledgement
 Used library and frameworks